yaustar/yaustar.github.io/playcanvas-devtools/readme.md

 ## As part of a project

-If you would like to have this as a 'allows on' feature of your PlayCanvas project, you can create a new script file in the project and have it's contents as follows:
+If you would like to have this as a 'always on' feature of your PlayCanvas project, you can create a new script file in the project and have it's contents as follows:

 ```
 (function(){